redspark-io/RSRealmHelper/README.md

 You can use the library directly, without initial setup.

 ### Entities

-Create your own entities conform a instructions on [Realm Documentation](https://realm.io/docs/swift/latest/#getting-started) like `EmployeeRealm`
+Create your own entities following the instructions on [Realm Documentation](https://realm.io/docs/swift/latest/#getting-started) like `EmployeeRealm`

 ```swift
 import RealmSwift